ssimo84/Eventissimo/README.txt

 = Facebook =
 To automate the creation of an event on facebook you have to register as a developer on facebook, create an APP and to recove id and privat key of APP.
+NEWS: Import your events of Facebook!!!

+= Note: Single Template =
+If you would change single template of events copy pages/events-template-single.php into your template and custom it.

 == Screenshots ==
 1. Create Facebook Post